Linda Crampton is a writer and teacher with a first-class honors degree in biology. She often writes about the scientific basis of disease.

 Streptococcus is a common genus of bacteria in and on our bodies.
 Some members of the genus are harmless, but others are responsible for problems such as tooth decay, pneumonia, strep throat, and necrotizing fasciitis (flesh-eating disease).
 At least one type is beneficial, however.
 It's used to create fermented foods like certain yogurts and cheeses.

 Genus names are normally capitalized.
-Streptococcus is such a common bacterium that the uncapitalized terms "streptococcus" (singular) and "streptococci" (plural) are sometimes used to refer to the organism.
-The genus is classified into a number of groups.
-Two groups that are important with respect to human health are Group A and Group B. I discuss the following topics related to these groups of streptococci in this article.
+Streptococcus is such a common genus that the uncapitalized terms "streptococcus" (singular) and "streptococci" (plural) are often used to refer to the members of the genus.
+The genus is divided into a number of groups.
+Two groups that are important with respect to human health are Group A and Group B. I discuss the following topics related to these groups in this article.

 - The Lancefield classification system for bacteria